Previous Topic

 2. be the same as those stated in the application form.

-WA3.20.3 Requirement to engage with Work and Income for roles that are classified as ANZSCO Skill Levels 4 and 5
+WA3.20.3 Requirement to engage with Work and Income for roles that are assessed as ANZSCO skill levels 4 and 5

-1. When applying for a Job Check for a role which is classified as ANZSCO Skill Level 4 or 5, the employer must contact Work and Income regarding the vacancy.
+1. Before submitting a Job Check application for a role which is assessed as ANZSCO skill level 4 or 5 (see WA3.20(c)(iii)), the employer must have engaged with Work and Income, which requires the employer to:

-4. Where the employer lists a role with Work and Income, this listing must be consistent with the advertising undertaken in WA3.20.1(d) and have included:
+4. Where the employer lists a role with Work and Income, the employer must retain evidence that this listing is consistent with the advertising undertaken in WA3.20.1(d).

 5. Regardless of their engagement with Work and Income, the employer must also advertise their role independently to meet the requirements at WA3.20.1.